Funding opportunities for children, young people and families

 THE GEORGE AND ESME POLLITZER CHARITABLE SETTLEMENT offers grants around £5,000 to registered charities working in the areas of the Armed Forces, community and the environment, disability, the elderly, health and medical research, the Jewish faith and parenting, family and child support.
 Please write to the charity for details of how to apply.
 Contact information can be found on the Charity Commission website.

 The Warburtons Family Matter Community Grants offer grants up to £400 for not-for-profit organisations supporting local families.
 The community grant can be used for specific items for projects, such as buying equipment or supporting a community event.
-Theprogramme reopens on Wednesday 10th February 2021.
+The programme closes for applications on Monday 10th May.

 Variety, The Children's Charity Youth Club grants offer grants between £250 to £500 for youth clubs and youth organisations providing opportunities for children and young people aged between 8 and 18 years old.
 Applications can be submitted at any time but possible delays due to Covid-19.